-Large public procurements are conducted with open tendering and allow the participation of nondomestic firms.
+Large public procurements are conducted with open tendering and allow the participation of nondomestic firms; however, single source procurements are common on many government contracts.
 A draft guideline that applies to current tenders gives a margin of preference of 7.5 percent to 20 percent to domestic suppliers of goods and services in international competitive bidding.
 Notwithstanding the public procurement law, companies report that locally funded contracts lack full transparency.
 Supplier or foreign government subsidized financing arrangements appear in some cases to be a crucial factor in the award of government procurements.
 Allegations of corruption in the tender process are fairly common.